Making it simple: How Biogas works

 An approach that not only promotes off-grid energy access in remote areas but contributes to reducing imports and addressing countries’ trade deficits (including France's for example) in several ways.
 By bolstering domestic energy production and utilizing local resources, biogas helps limit energy imports and reduce the trade deficit by mitigating expenses associated with energy imports.

-Strengthens the resilience of agricultural jobs
+Biogas can strengthen the resilience of agricultural jobs

 Biogas benefits farmers by turning agricultural waste into a reliable on-site energy source, reducing energy costs, and providing nutrient-rich fertilizers for improved soil health.
 This sustainable solution not only fosters environmental stewardship but also creates additional and diversified income opportunities through the sale of excess energy.
 Besides, by-products provide an alternative and often more cost-effective source of energy contributing to the overall resilience and economic sustainability of farming operations.